 Notes

-- Oat flour is very absorbent, so letting the batter sit allows some of the liquid to get absorbed and to make the batter the right consistency (thick, but pourable and should hold it's shape when it hits the skillet), resulting in fluffy pancakes.
-If batter does not thicken enough, you can add an additional tablespoon or two of oat flour.
+- Oat flour is very absorbent, so letting the batter sit allows some of the liquid to get absorbed and to make the batter the right consistency (thick, but pourable and should hold its shape when it hits the skillet).
+If batter does not thicken enough, add an additional tablespoon or two of oat flour.

 - As batter continues to sit while you're making the pancakes, it may get too thick - if this is the case, add an additional tablespoon or two of milk.